aphoenix/split-testing/README.md

 ```
 ##### Version Code 2

 In version 2 we are changing the color to orange.
-Once again, we must check if `$('button.test_button')` exsists in the DOM.
+Once again, we must check if `$('button.test_button')` exists in the DOM.
 If it does, we change the button color to orange and trigger the `analytics=true` flag.

 ```Javascipt
 if ( $('button.test_button').length > 0 ) {